solislemuslab/IntBio-NitFix/symbiosis_sorted_all_sample_consensus_sequences_50percent/report/analysis_report.md

 ## Step 7.
 Sensitivity Consensus Set at pct60/depth10/N<=40

-A relaxed strict analysis was also run to see how many additional single-dominant sequences could be recovered when allowing lower coverage and more missing positions.
+A analysis was also run to see how many additional single-dominant sequences could be recovered when allowing lower coverage and more missing positions.

 | Input | Method/code run | Result/output |
 |---|---|---|